 We’re here to help you understand the basics of cryptocurrency trading.

-A blockchain is a digital, decentralized ledger of cryptocurrency transactions.
+A blockchain is a digital, decentralized ledger of crypto transactions.
 The Bitcoin and Ethereum networks are both blockchains where all transactions are recorded.
 Where assets tied to governments were formerly backed by gold or silver, Bitcoin and Ethereum are backed by their respective networks.
 A typical cryptocurrency transfer is first published to the blockchain, where it’s then securely verified by multiple sources in the network.
 Once a transfer is confirmed by several sources and verified for all to see, it’s accepted by the network.
 Since the blockchain verifies the transfer of assets, you no longer need to go through a bank to initiate a transaction.

 Bitcoin, created in 2009, is the first decentralized cryptocurrency.
 Like many cryptocurrencies, it’s not tied to any government or issuing authority, and there’s no middleman involved when it’s used to purchase goods.
 Most of its concepts have been applied to other fields, and replicated in other cryptocurrencies.
 Bitcoin denotes both the name of the network and the currency that’s built on top of it.
 Its symbol is BTC.
 Bitcoin is tradable on Robinhood Crypto, and you can buy and sell fractions of BTC.
 The minimum order size is 0.000001 BTC.
 Bitcoin is not a stock and your cryptocurrency investments are not protected by SIPC.